FrancescoBrossa/Genomics_programs/README.md

 gt = gene type

 ## checkBAM.sh
-checkBAM.sh is a program built just to check the existance of .bam files in the directory, it has called by the other programs each time .bam files are needed
+checkBAM.sh is a program built just to check the existance of .bam files in the directory, it is called by the other programs each time .bam files are needed

 ## 1. IMPORTCASES.SH ARGUMENT: fn